 Putting formal verification at the center of smart contracts development is another move by the Tezos team.
 Formal verification provides certain mathematical guarantees that a smart contract does what it is supposed to do, at least according to how it is programed.
 This is usually done by creating an abstract mathematical model of the smart contract that can be proved to be equivalent to the specifications provided.
 Thus it is possible to establish an equivalence between the smart contract and the specifications, so that as far as the specifications are accurate, the smart contract will also be accurate.
 This eliminates many common forms of bugs in smart contracts.

 However, that doesn’t mean that the smart contract will behave as ‘expected’ — just that they will be consistent with what is expressed in the formal verification.
 Ethereum too is working on formal verification of Solidity contracts.
-The formal verification required by smart contracts on Tezos is arguably easier to write for developers, based on their choice of programming language paradigm for smart contracts, though this isn’t well tested.
+The formal verification required by smart contracts on Tezos is arguably easier to write for developers, based on their choice of programming language paradigm for smart contracts, though this is not well tested.